joshbegley/nyt-latest/README.md

 **WTA Suspends Tournaments in China Over Missing Tennis Star Peng Shuai**\
-`Steve Simon announced Wednesday that the women’s tennis tour would not stage tournaments in China, including Hong Kong.`\
+`Steve Simon said Wednesday that the women’s tennis tour would not stage tournaments in China, including Hong Kong, because he has been unable to communicate with Peng despite repeated attempts.`\
 https://nytimes.com/2021/12/01/sports/tennis/wta-china-peng-shuai.html?searchResultPosition=1

 **The National Debate Over Abortion Laws**\